Ericson2314/rust-papers/README.md

 It could well be that the contents cannot outlive a different lifetime that ends earlier, and thus must be destroyed first.
 That's no problem, because as was already stated, the unique reference allows one change the type of the contents just as one can do with a top-level lvalue.
-The final type must outlive the references lifetime *at* the moment when the reference is dropped, but symmetrically that type may not be inhabited when the reference was created.
+The residule type must outlive the references lifetime *at* the moment when the reference is dropped, but symmetrically that type may not be inhabited when the reference was created.

 The outlives (again from RFC 1214) is:
 ```